 West Sacramento Dog Bite Lawyer

 While dogs have earned a reputation as man's best friend for a reason, it is an unfortunate reality that dog bites are far from uncommon.
-The Centers for Disease and Control Prevention (CDC) reports that over 4 million people in the U.S are injured in dog bite incidents every year.
+The Centers for Disease and Control Prevention (CDC) reports that over 4 million people in the U.S. are injured in dog bite incidents yearly.

 National statistics are one thing, but West Sacramento residents may have more reason to exercise caution around dogs than the average American.
-Insurance companies in California are inundated with dog bite claims, leading the Los Angeles Times to ponder whether California ought to be considered the dog bite capital of the United States.
+California insurance companies are inundated with dog bite claims, leading the Los Angeles Times to ponder whether California should be considered the dog bite capital of the United States.
 What is not up for debate is that, in recent years, California insurance companies have received the highest number of dog bite claims.Dog Bite Cases in California

 California holds dog owners accountable for the violent actions of their dogs since the state expects owners to assume responsibility when they choose to own a domestic animal.
 In addition to essential duties such as training and supervising the dog, California dog owners are also expected to curb a dog's aggressive behavior or properly restrain/prevent the dog from engaging in any attacks or biting incidents.